Bouncingfish/TiSpinKit/README.md

 ## Description

-Simple loading spinners based on SpinKit.
+Simple loading spinners for Titanium, based on SpinKit.

 ## Usage